Faveod/ruby-tree-sitter/README.md

 Ruby bindings for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-The [official bindings](https://github.com/tree-sitter/ruby-tree-sitter) are very old, and unmaintained; it doesn't work with modern `tree-sitter` APIs.
+The [official bindings](https://github.com/tree-sitter/ruby-tree-sitter) are very old, and unmaintained, and don't work with modern `tree-sitter` APIs.

 ## About
 The main philosophy behind these bindings is to do a 1:1 mapping between